You can't tell the story of the US without telling the story of Haiti

 Then-President Bill Clinton sent a delegation in 1994 that reached a peace deal and restored Haiti's president Jean-Bertrand Aristide to power.

-By then, thousands of Haitians tried to flee to the United States attempting the 600-mile passage to Florida in small, overcrowded boats just to be forced back into the country.
+By then, thousands of Haitians tried to flee to the United States by attempting the 600-mile passage to Florida in small, overcrowded boats just to be forced back into the country.

 It wouldn't be the last time that American troops would set foot in the country.